-A “living wage” is the minimum amount that a worker must earn to afford their basic necessities, without public or private assistance such as food stamps, section 8 housing, etc… It is intended to meet the BASIC needs of a single individual working in Orange County North Carolina.
+A “living wage” is the minimum amount that a worker must earn to afford their basic necessities, without public or private assistance such as food stamps, section 8 housing, etc. Living wages are intended to meet the basic needs of a single individual working in Orange County, North Carolina.

 The living wage for 2018 is $13.70, or $12.20 with employer-provided health insurance.